Salary Income Guide

 - Leave travel allowance (LTA): Leave travel allowance is the amount given by the employer to the employee to travel.
 The employee can claim LTA when he/she goes on vacations and then submit the actual bills to the employer.
 It does not include expenses for food or leisure activities.
 It includes travel expenses of your immediate family members as well.

 - Tax deductible at source (TDS): As the very name implies TDS aims at collecting the revenue at the very source of income.
 TDS is deducted by the employer on behalf of the Income Tax Department depending on the overall tax structure.
 The employee can submit certain documents that provide the proof of tax-saving financial scheme.
 The payslip also contains perks, exemptions, and rebates.

 - Provident Fund: A provident fund is a form of retirement benefit scheme and social safety net maintained by Employees’ Provident Fund Organization.
 It is run by a government for the benefit of its citizens.
 In this employees contribute a portion of their salaries and the matching contribution is made by the employer.
 PF is generally 12% of the employee’s basic pay.
 It also earns an interest and is exempted from the tax under Section 80C.
 Depending upon the company policy, the deduction is limited to a certain amount.
 The employee can opt out of PF scheme or even can increase the contribution.

-- Professional Tax: Professional tax is same as income tax.
-The only difference is it is imposed at the state level rather than central level.
+- Professional Tax: Professional tax is the same as income tax.
+The only difference is it is imposed at the state level rather than the central level.
 The employer deducts the tax and deposits it with the state government.
 It is imposed only by certain states.
 It usually amounts to just a few hundred rupees each month.
 In your income tax return, the professional tax is allowed as a deduction from your salary income.